 This itinerary represents our best projection of the group’s schedule.
 However, we may implement changes designed to improve the quality of the program.

-Population • The population of Tanzania is approximately 45 million, but most of those people are clustered in the capital city of Dar es Salaam, which we do not visit.
+Population • There are approximately 50 million people living in Tanzania, with most of the population clustered in the capital city of Dar es Salaam, which we do not visit.
 Arusha, the largest city near our program villages, has about 1.5 million people.
 Each of our project villages is small, home to roughly 8,000 people who are spread throughout a large rural area.

 Language • While each of the 120 ethnic groups in the nation has its own dialect, KiSwahili is the language spoken by the majority of Tanzanians.
 The program includes basic instruction in survival KiSwahili.
 Higher education is conducted in English, thus many older people speak English.